-- ask any investor attending the road show in person, by telephone conference call, on the internet or by other electronic means to provide their name and contact information: - keep a record of any information provided by the investor; and - provide the investor with a copy of the relevant prospectus and any amendment. - (4) In this connection, the following procedures are recommended for a road show held on the internet or by other electronic means: - (a) Pursuant to securities legislation, a copy of the filed prospectus is required to be made available to each viewer before each road show transmission, and each transmission should contain visual statements emphasizing that the information conveyed through the road show does not contain all of the information in the prospectus, which should be reviewed for complete information.
+- ask any investor attending the road show in person, by telephone conference call, on the internet or by other electronic means to provide their name and contact information: - keep a record of any information provided by the investor; and - make an oral statement at the commencement of the road show that the relevant prospectus and any amendment are accessible through SEDAR+, or provide the investor with a copy of the relevant prospectus and any amendment. - (4) In this connection, the following procedures are recommended for a road show held on the internet or by other electronic means: - (a) Pursuant to securities legislation, a copy of the filed prospectus is required to be made available to each viewer before each road show transmission, and each transmission should contain visual statements emphasizing that the information conveyed through the road show does not contain all of the information in the prospectus, which should be reviewed for complete information.
 A copy of the prospectus could be sent electronically to viewers in accordance with the guidelines contained in National Policy 11-201. - (b) Electronic access to the transmission of a road show on the internet or by other electronic means should be controlled by the investment dealer conducting the road show, using such means as password protection or a similar mechanism, in order to ensure that all viewers are identified and have been offered a prospectus.